hellojy98/adventureworks-sql-python-analytics/README.md

 ## 🎯 Why This Project

-This project was built as part of focused SQL skill development after a failed technical assessment.
-It reflects a structured, real-world approach to SQL analytics and demonstrates readiness for timed technical interviews and on-the-job analysis tasks.
+This project was built as part of focused SQL skill development.
+It reflects a structured, real-world approach to SQL analytics and demonstrates readiness for on-the-job analysis tasks.

 ---